 Undergraduate Schools and Colleges

-The University of Tsukuba's undergraduate education system is organized into undergraduate schools, which in turn are made up of individual colleges.
+The University of Tsukuba's undergraduate education system is organized into undergraduate schools, most of which in turn are made up of individual colleges.
 Undergraduate schools are designed to meet the university's educational goals and are responsible for the students' comprehensive education.
-The colleges belonging to the various schools are responsible for the students' basic education.
-This organizational system has two main features.
-The schools and colleges cultivate each student's talents in a broad range of academic fields by encouraging academic endeavors with advisors of various specialties.
-The schools and colleges also strive to go beyond the existing academic system to create the educational foundations needed for each student's future development.
-The School of Health and Physical Education and the School of Art and Design are not organized into colleges, but they perform the educational role of colleges.
+The schools and colleges cultivate each student's talents in a broad range of academic fields and strive to go beyond the existing academic system.

 - School of Humanities and Culture